 - 1. Good hygiene can prevent surgical wound infection.
 Therefore, we advise you to clean up yourself on the day of operation. - 2.
 We strongly recommend that you stop smoking prior to surgery. - 3.
 The procedure and possible complications will be explained by the doctor and a consent form must be signed prior to the operation. - 4.
 Please inform the doctor and nurse all your past medical history, previous surgical operations, current medication and any complication with drug or anaesthesia.
 Please inform doctor if you are taking medications that affect blood coagulation, such as Aspirin, Warfarin, Xarelto or Pradaxa, nonsteroidal anti-inflammatory drug (NSAID) such as Ibuprofen, Naproxen and Chinese medication. - 5.
-In general, you may have a blood tests, pulmonary function test (breathing test), CT scan, electrocardiogram, etc. before the operation. - 6.
-An anti-embolism stocking may be arranged according to doctor's prescription to prevent post-operative deep vein thrombosis. - 7.
-A pre-operative chest physiotherapy may be arranged according to doctor's prescription to prevent post-operative pneumonia. - 8.
-Clipping of hair may be required at the incision site and axilla. - 9.
-Nurse will supply surgical soap to you for washing your whole body, especially your chest area and axilla. - 10.
-Your doctor may use surgical marker to mark the side you are to be operated on and please do not wash off the marking. - 11.
-No food or drink six hours before operation. - 12.
-Please change into a surgical gown after removing all belongings including undergarments, dentures, jewellery and contact lenses. - 13.
+An anti-embolism stocking may be arranged according to doctor's prescription to prevent post-operative deep vein thrombosis. - 6.
+Clipping of hair may be required at the incision site and axilla. - 7.
+Nurse will supply surgical soap to you for washing your whole body, especially your chest area and axilla. - 8.
+Your doctor may use surgical marker to mark the side you are to be operated on and please do not wash off the marking. - 9.
+No food or drink six hours before operation. - 10.
+Please change into a surgical gown after removing all belongings including undergarments, dentures, jewellery and contact lenses. - 11.
 Please empty your bladder before the operation.